 “I use as many metrics I can and the key is being consistent using them.
 Polar’s Recovery Pro is a great tool to use on all sessions, and the more you use it the better the data becomes.
 It leads to better training sessions and ultimately a great balance and great race performances.

 I’m often too keen to jump into my next session, and sometimes halfway through the session, I realize I should have taken an extra day off.
 The Recovery Pro metrics and data I get from the Polar Vantage V help me listen to my body and make me consider more carefully if I should delay my training session by a day.”

 What are some of your key training/racing metrics?

-“For swimming, I use a pace clock during pool sessions, and during open water I use distance and pace so I know how far and fast I have been swimming.
-For cycling I use power, heart rate, speed, average pace and a few more.
-For running, I use heart rate, pace, distance and speed.
+“For swimming, I use a pace clock during pool sessions, and during open water, I use distance and pace so I know how far and fast I have been swimming.
+When cycling, I use power, heart rate, speed, average pace, and a few more.
+With running, I use heart rate, pace, distance, and speed.
 I am also slowly incorporating running power into my training, which I am enjoying.

 I use the same metrics for racing, why do something different for racing than training, right?”

 How do you stay ‘psyched’ with workout motivation?